NicolasSavino/pindarin/README.md

 ### Studying Flashcards

 1. Select a deck (HSK 1, HSK 2, or HSK 3) from the main screen
-2. Click "Study Now" to begin your session
+2. Click "Study Now" to begin - cards are randomized each session
 3. View the Chinese character, then click the card to flip and reveal pinyin and English translation
 4. Click the speaker icon (🔊) to hear native Chinese pronunciation
-5. Rate your knowledge:
-   - **Again**: Didn't know it at all - card shown again soon
-   - **Hard**: Difficult to recall - shorter review interval
-   - **Good**: Knew it with some hesitation - normal interval
-   - **Easy**: Perfect recall - longer interval
+5. Choose what to do with the card:
+   - **Next**: Move to the next card without marking
+   - **Skip**: Skip this card for now (shown again at end of session)
+   - **Mastered**: You've learned this word - won't appear in future sessions

 ### Managing Decks